rucio/helm-charts/charts/rucio-daemons/README.md

 - `escape` expects a separate key and cert as input secrets, as well as a grid passphrase called.
 It then creates a user proxy with the given VOMS extensions and with 96h lifetime and delegates it to the given FTS servers.
 Then saves it as a cluster secret (`<releasename>-rucio-x509up`).
 - `dteam` expects a long proxy like `atlas` and then creates, delegates and saves the user proxy like `cms`.
 - `tutorial` expects a separate key and cert as input secrets like `cms` and then directly delegates to FTS.
 No proxy generation and `<releasename>-rucio-x509up` has to be manually created.
 - Any other VO value will lead to the execution of the default script and expects a separate key and cert as input secrets.
 It then creates a user proxy with the given VOMS extensions and with 96h lifetime and delegates it to the given FTS servers.
 Then saves it as a cluster secret (`<releasename>-rucio-x509up`).
-Additionally a grid passphrase can be specified and saved in a dedicated secret called (refer to [fts-cron](https://github.com/rucio/containers/tree/master/fts-cron) for more details).
+Additionally a grid passphrase can be specified and saved in a dedicated secret.

-When the release is first installed the pods won't start since the necessary `<releasename>-rucio-x509up` secret hasn't been created by the cronjob, yet.
-In that case you can run the job once manually:

-    kubectl create job renew-manual-1 --from=cronjob/<releasename>-renew-fts-proxy

 ### Reaper